Add To Favorites

 Who is interested in outer space?
 Learn about constellations while creating a bright art project to show the latest scientific findings.

-Choose a fascinating constellation to research.
+Students choose a fascinating constellation to research.
 Use pictures to help design an accurate bas-relief replica of the constellation.
-If you make your project in several sessions, just keep the pieces in a resealable plastic container.
+If students need more than one session to complete the project, just keep the pieces in a resealable plastic container.

 Cover the inside of a produce tray with a thin layer of Crayola Model Magic® compound.